 So while thinking about pinhole photography which is 95% of what I do these days, I have to pay homage to the Pinhole Resource and the history of this medium.
 I love shooting film in the pinhole camera.
 I am grateful that I found such a wonderful thing to do with my life.

 Three years ago, I drove to the Lava Beds National Monument in Northern California to rephotograph an Eadweard Muybridge landscape.
 I should not say I drove because I was driven both then and now.
 Three years ago I left my black hoody way up a hill where we decided to rephotograph.
-You can read about it all in my blog post from 2016: https://www.janetneuhauser.com/in-search-of-eadweard-muybridge/ What happens in that post is essential to understand the following.
+You can read about it all in my blog post from 2016: http://www.janetneuhauser.com/in-search-of-eadweard-muybridge/ What happens in that post is essential to understand the following.

 Lave Beds National Monument.
 A quiet out of the way place.